Preston, Lancashire: 20th and 21st centuries

 The rehousing of families from town centre slums to new council houses continued after World War II, though it slowed down to a virtual standstill after 1975.
 The face of the town centre began to change in the 1960s, with old developments being bulldozed and replaced by modern developments such as the St George's Shopping Centre, which opened in 1966, and the Fishergate Shopping Centre which was built nearly 20 years later.
-The remains of the Victorian town hall, designed by George Gilbert Scott and mostly destroyed by fire in 1947, were replaced by an office block (Crystal House) in 1962, and a modern-architecture Guild Hall opened in 1972, to replace the Public Hall.
+The remains of the Victorian town hall, designed by George Gilbert Scott and mostly destroyed by fire in 1947, were replaced by an office block (Crystal House) in 1962, and a modern-architecture Guild Hall opened in 1973, to replace the Public Hall.

-The town was by-passed by Britain's very first motorway, built and operated by engineer James Drake, which was opened by Harold Macmillan in December 1958.
-Within a decade, this formed part of the M6 – giving Preston a direct motorway link with Birmingham.
-Completion of the M61, shortly thereafter, gave Preston a direct link to Manchester.
+The town was by-passed by Britain's very first motorway, built and operated by engineer James Drake, which was opened by prime minister Harold Macmillan in December 1958.
+Within a decade, this formed part of the M6; it gave Preston a direct motorway link with Birmingham.
+Completion of the M61, shortly thereafter, gave the town a direct link to Manchester.
 The late 1960s saw the completion of Ringway, a bypass around the town centre, as well as a new bus station.

-On 6 April 2012 the city's residents performed the Preston Passion, a dramatised version of the Passion of Christ, which was broadcast live by BBC One.
+On 6 April 2012, the city's residents performed the Preston Passion, a dramatised version of the Passion of Christ, which was broadcast live by BBC One.